shintoio/shintoio.github.io/_posts/2016-22-09-introducing-materasu-continuously-deployed-big-data-pipelines.markdown

 The code we just covered will be what is executed in most scenarios, so if we ignore for a moment all the fancy error handling we have in place we can execute our job and see how it is executed.

 First, you’ll need a Mesos cluster.
-Luckily for you, we have a vagrant demo machine you can clone from our github and just run `vagrant up` to get a single node Mesos cluster.
+Luckily for you, we have a vagrant demo machine you can clone from our [github repo][amaterasu-demo-vagrant] and just run `vagrant up` to get a single node Mesos cluster.
 Once you do that, you can ssh into your mesos cluster (using `vagrant ssh` if you are using our demo machine).
 Next you need to download and extract the Amaterasu preview version by running:

 {% highlight bash %}